eduvpn/eduvpn-common/docs/src/gettingstarted/debugging/fsm.md

 ## State explanation
 The states mean the following:

-- `Deregistered`: The client has not registered with the library yet, the state variables are not initialized
+- `Deregistered`: the app is not registered with the wrapper
-- `No_Server`: The client is registered, but has not chosen a server yet
+- `No_Server`: means the user has not chosen a server yet
+- `Ask_Location`: the user selected a Secure Internet server but needs to choose a location
+- `Search_Server`: the user is currently selecting a server in the UI
+- `Loading_Server`: means we are loading the server details
-- `Chosen_Server`: The client has chosen a server to connect to
+- `Chosen_Server`: means the user has chosen a server to connect to
-- `OAuth_Started`: The OAuth process has been started.
-This means that the client needs to redirect to the browser so that the user can login and approve the application
-- `Authorized`: The OAuth process has finished.
-The client now has tokens and is thus authorized
+- `OAuth_Started`: means the OAuth process has started
-- `Request_Config`: The client is in the process of requesting an OpenVPN/Wireguard configuration from the server
+- `Authorized`: means the OAuth process has finished and the user is now authorized with the server
-- `Ask_Profile`: The server has multiple profiles for which a config can be obtained, the client must show an UI of the profiles.
-The user then selects one of these profiles to exit this state
-- `Has_Config`: The client now has a configuration that it can use to connect using OpenVPN/Wireguard
+- `Request_Config`: the user has requested a config for connecting
+- `Ask_Profile`: the go code is asking for a profile selection from the UI
+- `Disconnected`: the user has gotten a config for a server but is not connected yet
+- `Disconnecting`: the OS is disconnecting and the Go code is doing the /disconnect
+- `Connecting`: the OS is establishing a connection to the server
-- `Connected`: The client is connected to the VPN
+- `Connected`: the user has been connected to the server.

-[^1]: We recommend the following arguments for feh: `feh --auto-reload --keep-zoom-vp directory/example.png`.
-This auto reloads the feh image viewer and keeps the zoom level when reloading